 And, yeah, it works really well.
 The balance between the navy blue and white is perfect.
 The double-checkered-stripe pattern on the sleeves and waist is consistent and provides the much-needed burst of contrast on a jersey that has very little other elements on it.
 Again, it’s just really well-balanced.
 And uni-chromatic jerseys go, it’s difficult to get much better than that while including just a little bit of innovative jersey design.
-And as much as I love them, they’re just not interesting or innovative enough to place first.
+And as much as I love them, they’re just not interesting or innovative enough to place any higher.

 They also had a road white version of the jersey that was worn by the players for a public event and then auctioned off afterwards, but never made it onto the ice.